-Your tattoo artist is almost as important as your tattoo itself.
-Once you’ve decided you want a tattoo, always research your artist first!
-Whether you choose an artist from Arrows and Embers or not, do your research!
-Read reviews about the shop AND artist, look at work thoroughly, talk to the artist in person at the studio, and ask as many questions as you need.
-Be sure you are very comfortable with this person, as you will be in very close quarters with them when the time comes and you are ready for your tattoo.
+Your tattoo artists are almost as important as your tattoos themselves.
+Once you’ve decided you want a tattoo, and whether you choose one of our artists or not, do your research!
+Read reviews about the shop AND artists, look at the portfolios thoroughly, talk to the artists in person, and ask as many questions as you need.
+Be sure you are comfortable with this person as you will be in close quarters together when you begin tattooing.

 Sean Ambrose is the owner of Arrows and Embers and Custom Tattoo and has over fifteen years of experience as a tattoo artist.
 He can tackle any style you can throw at him and is a self-admitted “tattoo geek” (seriously-just ask him about complimentary textures, the color wheel, or tattoo machines), and he loves tattoos of all shapes and sizes.
 Sean thrives most when he is allowed a little creative freedom with his clients’ designs; for a guy who considers Nikola Tesla, outer space, and the Illuminati “casual conversation,” the possibilities are pretty much endless.
 Interested?
 We thought you might be-click here to dig a little deeper and see Sean’s full portfolio, or check out his Instagram.